Skip to main content

 4 mentions Positive Neutral Negative

-The optimization of the game has received largely negative feedback, with users reporting severe performance issues, particularly on non-high-end systems, which detracts significantly from the overall experience.
-While some appreciate certain aspects of the game, the high system requirements and sluggish performance have been criticized as major drawbacks.
+The optimization of the game has received largely negative feedback, with users reporting severe performance issues, particularly on lower-end systems, which detracts significantly from the overall experience.
+While some acknowledge that the game has potential, its high system requirements and sluggish performance are seen as major drawbacks.

 • “The optimization is frankly outrageous.”